 Our hotels are chosen specifically in safe areas and are well suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 We do not use large, impersonal chain hotels on the outskirts of cities; we prefer to select smaller, family-run hotels where we establish personal relationships with the owners.

 In Oahu, we stay at a great hotel right in the center of vibrant Waikiki that is walking distance to all of the shops, restaurants, and best of all, just a few blocks from Waikiki Beach!
-In Maui, we stay at a beautiful hotel right across from the beach in sunny Kihei.
-We will also spend two nights at rustic cabins in a beautiful private valley.
-There are swimming pools at both hotels perfect for cooling off after a fun day spent under the sun.
+In Maui, we stay at beautiful condos right on the beach in sunny Kihei!

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for a program.